Skip to content

 Instead of walnuts you could also use roasted almonds or pecans.
 If you are using almonds I recommend using a marcona almond because the texture of the pesto will be smoother.

-This is standard pesto recipe, but you can change it up to add even more flavor.
 Add a pinch of crushed pepper flakes to add a little bit of spice.
 Add a squeeze of lemon juice or a dollop of vinegar for a hit of acidity and brightness.

 Change up the flavor slightly by using a pecorino romano cheese instead of the parmesano reggiano.
 You could also use a blend of both that you will occasionally see at the grocery store.